TestL-ab/TestL-ab.github.io/src/pages/docs/sdk.md

 ## How feature evaluation works

-In order to evaluate a feature, the SDK considers several attributes of a feature, all of which are stored in or can be calculated from the in-memory representation of the feature configuration:
+To determine the value of (i.e., evaluate) a feature, the SDK considers several attributes of a feature, all of which are stored in or can be calculated from the in-memory representation of the feature configuration:

 1. Is the feature active or paused?
 2. Is the current date within the start and end date of the scheduled feature